A-09028

 Plain Language

-Real estate brokers and online housing platforms using AI tools must document and retain compliance information related to the housing advertisement anti-discrimination requirements in subdivision 3, and publish a public-facing report on their website describing their compliance status and the internal auditing methods used.
-This is an ongoing public transparency obligation — the information must be maintained and accessible on the entity's website, not merely filed with a regulator.
+Real estate brokers and online housing platforms using AI tools must document their compliance with the housing advertising non-discrimination requirements (subdivision 3), retain those records, and publish a public-facing compliance report on their website describing compliance measures and internal auditing methods used.
+This is both a recordkeeping and a public transparency obligation.

 Statutory Text